 ], function(db = 'Database') {

-// Resolves using lookup name "Database"
+// Resolves using the lookup name "Database" from scope tree

 });